 Athletic Director – The athletic director oversees all of the athletic programs in the district.
 The athletic director is often the person in charge of all the athletic scheduling.
 They also often have their hand in the hiring process of new coaches and/or the removal of a coach from their coaching duties.
 The athletic director also oversees the spending of the athletic department.

-Teacher – Teachers are responsible for providing the students they serve with direct instruction in the area of content they specialize in.
+Teacher – Teachers are responsible for providing the students they serve with direct instruction in the area of content in which they specialize.
 The teacher is expected to use district approved curriculum to meet state objectives within that content area.
 The teacher is responsible for building relationships with parents of children which they serve.

 Occupational Therapist – An occupational therapist is responsible for identifying students who need occupational therapy related services.
 They are also responsible for providing the specific services needed to those students identified.